Marie Gluesenkamp Perez: Personal life

 Gluesenkamp Perez lives near Stevenson, Washington, in Skamania County.
 She is married to Dean Gluesenkamp, and has one child.
 They also have a dog named Uma Furman.
-Gluesenkamp Perez is a nondenominational Christian.
+She is a nondenominational Christian.

+Before joining Congress, she and her husband co-owned Dean's Car Care, an auto repair shop in Portland, Oregon.
+Her husband, the company's namesake, now manages it while she serves in Washington, D.C.

-In December 2022, Gluesenkamp Perez was featured on The New York Times Style Magazine list of the 93 Most Stylish People of 2022.
+Gluesenkamp Perez was featured on The New York Times Style Magazine list of the 93 Most Stylish People of 2022.